hrusten/yrvera-20k/README.md

 **2. Built for Scale**
 Constructed from the ground up for large multiplayer — targeting support for up to **30 players** and **20,000 units** on significantly bigger maps.

+**3. Extendable**
+Offer known old and new rts feautures never seen before to enhance the cnc ra2 experience.

 ## Current Status